maranemil/ideation_persona_generator/project2ideation.md

 - [Adobe Suite (Photoshop/Illustrator)](http://www.adobe.com/creativecloud.html)
 - [Balsamiq](https://balsamiq.com/)

-BONUS: If you go the digital route and create someting in Sketch or Adobe, you can prototype even more effectively with [InVision](https://www.invisionapp.com/) and [CRAFT](https://www.invisionapp.com/craft).
+BONUS: If you go the digital route and create something in Sketch or Adobe, you can prototype even more effectively with [InVision](https://www.invisionapp.com/) and [CRAFT](https://www.invisionapp.com/craft).

 Source